Izenda7Series/docs/dev/api_frontend_integration.rst

      - Create a color palette editor schema in Properties editor panel.
 It appears as a label and color palette input control.
 This function is used as the factory property value of propertySchema of report part/style configuration. |br|

        .. versionadded:: 2.11.0
+   * - .. container:: lpad2

+          `registerFieldContainer`_
+     - Register field container with its factory function in order to create a custom field container in Report Designer's report part configuration. |br|

+       .. versionadded:: 2.11.0
+   * - .. container:: lpad2

+          `createStaticLabelFieldContainerSchema`_
+     - Create a static label only without input box. |br|

+       .. versionadded:: 2.11.0
+   * - .. container:: lpad2

+          `createConditionalFieldContainerSchema`_
+     - Create a conditional label and a input box of fields which allows to add/remove or drag/drop a field into. |br|

+       .. versionadded:: 2.11.0

 config(configJson)
 ----------------------------------------------------------------------------------------------